Jasper Geeraards

 Jasper Geerards, Jasper Geerardi or Jasper Geeraerts (c.
-1620 – between 1649-1654) was a Flemish painter who specialized in still lifes and in particular pronkstillevens (ostentatious still lifes).
+1620 – between 1649 and 1654) was a Flemish painter who specialized in still lifes and in particular pronkstillevens (ostentatious still lifes).
 He was active in Antwerp and Amsterdam.

 Life

 Very little is known with certainty about the life of Geeraards.
 He is believed to have been born in Antwerp around 1620.
 He trained in Antwerp where he was registered as a pupil in the Guild of Saint Luke in 1634.
 It is possible, although there is no documentary evidence to support this assumption, that he studied for a while under the prominent Dutch still life painter Jan Davidsz. de Heem who settled in Antwerp in 1636.
 He became a master of the Guild in 1644.

 After starting his career in Antwerp he moved to Amsterdam where he is mentioned in 1649.
 He died, possibly in Amsterdam, between August 1649, the date on which he reported the theft of a still life from his Amsterdam studio and 19 October 1654, the date of a notarial document in which his wife is referred to as a widow.